Crystal W Design About Crystal Walen

-I am Crystal Walen of Crystal W Design.
-I have been designing patterns for textiles since 2005.
+I am Crystal Walen and have been designing patterns for textiles since 2005.

-My design journey started with a formal textile design education, followed by 10 years designing for fashion and home decor before starting Crystal W Design in 2015.
+My design journey started with a textile design degree, and 10 years in the industry designing print and pattern for fashion and home decor before starting Crystal W Design in 2015.

 Zinnia on indigo